What is the Equity Risk Premium?

-Let’s suppose the estimated market return is 8% while the risk-free rate is 2%.
-The risk premium is 6% (i.e. 8% – 2%), representing the investor’s expected earnings from the investment that are in excess of the risk-free rate.
+Let’s suppose the estimated market return is 8%, while the risk-free rate is 2%.
+The risk premium is 6% (i.e. 8% – 2%), representing the investor’s expected earnings from the investment in excess of the risk-free rate (rf).

-In general, a higher equity risk premium corresponds to higher risk in the overall markets – hence, investors should ensure sufficient returns are obtainable from their portfolio of equities.
+In general, a higher equity risk premium corresponds to higher risk in the markets.
+Therefore, investors should ensure sufficient returns are obtainable from their portfolio of equities.